kyle-lt/ibm-datapower-correlation/README.md

 ![DataPower AppD Snapshot Client Call Graph No DataPower](/README_IMAGES/DataPower_Snapshot_Client_Call_Graph_No_DataPower.png)

-### Correlate, but also show DataPower on the Flow Map

-Ok, so, OOB, AppD just ignores this gateway.
-In order to visualize the two legs of this transaction, and the DataPower Gateway, we need to coax the instrumentation to play nice.

-// TODO - custom-activity-correlation.xml
+### Further Instrumentation

+Ok, so, OOB, the AppD Java agent doesn't visualize or measure performance of this gateway.
+The performance impact of the gateway routing is included in the end-to-end transaction performance, but it is not isolated as a metric.

+It is possible to visualize the network legs of this path (and potentially determine the gateway routing overhead) using [AppD NetViz](https://docs.appdynamics.com/display/PRO45/Network+Visibility)

+It is also possible to monitor the DataPower appliance with the [DataPower Extension](https://www.appdynamics.com/community/exchange/extension/datapower-monitoring-extension/) in order to keep tabs on the device itself.

+It is also *possible* to include the DataPower appliance on the Transaction Flow Map, however, in order to do so requires custom correlation directives and disabling some of the out-of-the-box interceptors, and I just don't recommend doing that much custom work for potentially very little value.